 Have you ever wondered how solar energy can be so efficient while also becoming increasingly more affordable?
 To answer this question successfully, we must understand how solar energy works.
-This includes the knowledge of how solar panels are manufactured and what parts are used when making them.
 The most standard types of solar panels are monocrystalline and polycrystalline.
-We’ll also touch on amorphous silicon panels, too.

-Back with the knights and maidens in the days of yore (just kidding, but a long time ago), silicon solar panels were super expensive because they could only use extremely high-quality silicon during the manufacturing process.
+A long time ago silicon solar panels were super expensive because they could only use extremely high-quality silicon during the manufacturing process.
 And at this time, the purification procedure of the silicon entailed a lot of time and money, too.

 How Solar Panels are Made – Step by Step